w3c/echidna-manifester/README.md

 ### Examples

-These examples use this dummy spec:
+All these examples use this dummy spec:
 [`http://www.w3.org/People/Antonio/spec/dummy-spec.html`](http://www.w3.org/People/Antonio/spec/dummy-spec.html)

 Use from the command line, with default options: